How To Plan Out Your Social Media Content in Advance

 - When does your audience go online?

-- What posting time is relevant to them the most?
+- What posting time is most relevant to them?

 In order to determine the most effective posting schedule, you should know answers to all these questions in the first place.